-- Move the headrest upwards until it arrives to the top. - Press button >>> Fig. 100 (1), while simultaneously pressing on the security hole (2) with a flat screwdriver a maximum of 5 mm wide, and remove the headrest. - Move the backrest until it engages properly ≫ ▲ in Folding down and raising the rear seat backrest on page 123.
+- Move the headrest upwards until it arrives to the top. - Press button >>> Fig. 100 (1), while simultaneously pressing on the security hole (2) with a flat screwdriver a maximum of 5 mm wide, and remove the headrest.

 Fitting the rear headrests